johnleshan/Mmarau-tech-website/README.md

    - Resource categories and downloadable content.
    - Include search functionality.

 4. Community Page:
+   - Users being able to share their projects for collaboration with those interested.
    - Create a discussion forum using a backend API.
    - Enable users to post and comment.

-5. Blog Page:
+6. Blog Page:
    - Create a CMS-like structure for adding and managing articles.
    - Use Markdown or rich text editors.

-6. Alumni Page:
+7. Alumni Page:
    - Showcase profiles dynamically from the database.

-7. Testimonials Page:
+8. Testimonials Page:
    - Collect and display user feedback dynamically.

-8. Contact Page:
+9. Contact Page:
    - Build a form for sending messages.
    - Integrate email sending.